 What algorithms are used in sensor fusion?

-Common algorithms include Kalman filters, particle filters, Bayesian estimation techniques, and machine learning models designed to process multimodal data.
+Common algorithms include Kalman filters, particle filters, Bayesian methods, and machine learning models.

 Is sensor fusion related to artificial intelligence?

-Yes.
-Many modern sensor fusion systems use artificial intelligence and machine learning algorithms to interpret complex sensor data and improve system decision making.
+Yes, many modern systems use AI and machine learning to process complex sensor data and improve decision-making.

 Conclusion

-Sensor fusion techniques have become a foundational technology in modern intelligent systems.
-By integrating data from multiple sensors, these methods enable machines to interpret complex environments with greater accuracy and reliability.
+Sensor fusion has become a foundational technology in modern intelligent systems.
+By integrating multiple data sources, it enables machines to understand complex environments more accurately and reliably.